Zayeer-S/LuckyNest/README.txt

 5. **PDF Generation:** FPDF

 ## Lessons Learnt:
-1. **Always establish a well-thought out file structure before development begiins**
+1. **Always establish a well-thought out file structure before development begins**
 2. **Do small commits often instead of large commits rarely**
 3. **Always minimise user data in the database and hash it to protect user data**
 4. **Modularise files instead of making large, difficult to maintain files**